feng443/RUDSWeek5Matplotlib/Pyber/Pyber.md

 ## Analysis
-1. Urban area has largest number of rides
+1. Urban area has the largest number of rides
-2. Urban area has biggest number of drivers
+2. Urban area has the largest number of drivers
 3. Rurual area has fewest number of rides but higest average fares

 ## Imports and Constants